 This configuration defines the database connection to use (DB_CONNECTION

-) and database name (DB_DATABASE
+) and assigns the database name (DB_DATABASE

 ).
 The connection here is set to sqlite